Overview

 Cognitive walkthrough

-We identified four main tasks and subtasks, and we analyzed the flow and the number of clicks required of the current Milano Sport website for each one of them:
+We identified four main tasks and analyzed the flow and number of clicks required on the current Milanosport website for each one.

 Information Architecture